If you’re new to party plan or direct selling, this article has some quick tips to rock your parties or events.

 Tip 1: Make invitations super easy

-It’s important to help the host invite guests.
+It’s essential to help the host invite guests.
 You want your host to succeed so she can enjoy host rewards and so you meet lots of new guests and make sales.

-To help your host do this, you can provide personalized paper invitations (perhaps your company has them for you to use or make your own) or you can provide pretty images and proforma text she can message via text or Messenger to her friends as an invite.
+To help your host do this, you can provide personalized paper invitations (perhaps your company has them for you to use or make your own), or you can give pretty images and proforma text she can message via text or Messenger to her friends as an invite.

 Tip 2: Looks matter

-Looks are everything, it’s your calling card and your sales display.
+Looks are everything, and it’s your calling card and your sales display.

-With a little bit of attention your displays can look great, even if arranging a display is not your strong point.
+With a bit of attention, your displays can look great, even if arranging a display is not your strong point.